COVID-19 vaccination information

 Even if you’ve had COVID-19, you should still get vaccinated.
 You are far less likely to get severe disease should you get COVID-19 again if you have been vaccinated.

 You should wait 3 months after confirmation that you had COVID-19 before receiving your next COVID-19 vaccine dose (including any booster) and then get your next scheduled dose as soon as possible after this period.

 You must not attend a vaccination appointment if you have any COVID-19 symptoms.

 Children aged 6 months to 5 years

-Children aged 6 months to under 5 years who are immunocompromised, have a disability or existing health conditions can now get the Moderna COVID-19 vaccine.
-This includes children who have heart disease, diabetes, chronic lung disease, cerebral palsy, or Down syndrome.
+Children aged 6 months to under 5 years who are immunocompromised, have a disability or existing health conditions can get vaccinated for COVID-19.
+This includes children who have heart disease, diabetes, chronic lung disease, cerebral palsy, or down syndrome.